 The government have committed to £150 million worth of funding for primary school PE each year until 2020 through their Sports Premium fund.
 This money is ring fenced for spending on developing physical education, healthy living and school sport.

-The attached document below explains the focus and funding for using sports premium for 2016-17.
+The below document below explains more detail of the focus, funding and projected impact for using sports premium for 2018-19.